open-education-hub/binary-security/shellcodes/index.md

 * `-m i386:86-64`: the machine code inside the binary file is i386 (x86), 64 bits (usually, `objdump` gets this information from the ELF header).
 * `-M intel`: display ASM using Intel assembly syntax, as opposed to AT&T assembly syntax.

-We can also use a tool like `xxd` or `hexdump` to inspect the byte values in the file, without dissasembling:
+We can also use a tool like `xxd` or `hexdump` to inspect the byte values in the file, without disassembling:

 ```
 $ xxd exit_shellcode.bin